|

 that uses rekeying, unique per-station keys, and a number of other

-above mean that once you have entered the WPA passphrase, closed
+The principles explained above mean that once you have entered the

 WEP/WPA Keys

-started capturing packets, you will need to wait for the next
+dialog, and started capturing packets, you will need to wait for

-authentication and key exchange event before the packets can be
+the next authentication and key exchange event before the packets

-decrypted for the station that has been authenticated.
-Naturally,
+can be decrypted for the station that has been authenticated.

-it's not uncommon that the program can decrypt packets to/from one
+Naturally, it is not uncommon that the program can decrypt packets

-client, but not to/from another, as it may have not yet captured
+to/from one client, but not to/from another, as it may have not yet

 Node